Kethsar/ytarchive/README.md

 - [FFmpeg](https://ffmpeg.org/) needs to be installed to mux the final file.

 # Installation
+Download the latest pre-release from [the releases page](https://github.com/Kethsar/ytarchive/releases)

-Run `go install github.com/Kethsar/ytarchive@master`
+Alternatively, if you have Go properly installed and set up, run `go install github.com/Kethsar/ytarchive@master`

 `@master` is required because of some bullshit caching Go package proxies do.
 Should have used Rust...

-Alternatively, download the latest pre-release from [the releases page](https://github.com/Kethsar/ytarchive/releases)

 # Usage